 We went in and the lady asked me what type of dress I was looking for.
 I’m a bit of a dreamer and had been thinking about my big day since I was a little girl so immediately pulled out a photo I had stored up for years of a dress I absolutely loved but could never afford.
 She took one look at it, and said – yes!
 I can make that.
 She showed us some materials and we very spontaneously put down a deposit with her then and there!
 She did an amazing job in the end and although I think its a shame I never got to try on any dresses, I’m so pleased with the outcome and absolutely loved my dress.

 8. Your dress looked beautiful in the wedding photos, which I absolutely loved by the way!
 Why did you choose your destination wedding photographer?

 We used the same photographer that my sister had used at her wedding, who has become a family friend.
 He is very professional, incredibly talented and passionate about wedding photography.
-We were dubious about choosing a local photographer at first, because we know how different the photo culture is in Greece for wedding photography and we really wanted natural, light and spontaneous photos at the end.
+We were dubious about choosing a local photographer at first.
+The photo culture is in Greece for wedding photography and we really wanted natural, light and spontaneous photos.
 A lot of the photos we had seen from weddings in Crete had been incredibly posed and glamorous which is very much not our style.